Experienced Help From Our Elevator Accident Attorneys

 Have you been injured in an elevator accident, or was your loved one seriously hurt by an elevator because of another person’s negligence?
 If so, you may be entitled to compensation because of the physical pain and mental trauma you endured.

 At Jonathan Perkins Injury Lawyers, our experienced team of litigators will always fight for the MAXIMUM amount of compensation available to the victims of elevator accidents, and we are proud to represent them in court.

 To find out how we can help, simply fill out the Free Case Evaluation form located on the upper right side of this page.
 Your information will always remain completely confidential and there is never any obligation to proceed; the review is always 100% FREE.

-Types Of Elevator Accidents
+What Are The Types Of Elevator Accidents?

 In recent years, more stories have emerged detailing the frightening ways in which elevator accidents are seriously injuring, maiming and killing those who use them.
 Even more disconcerting is the fact that the victims are blindsided by the situation, as many of the accidents are the result of mechanical failure and happen without warning.

 Some of the most common types of elevator accidents include:

 - Doors open unexpectedly without any car inside

 - Elevator collapses completely